Thursday, 29 November 2012

-The novel is largely told through words and eyes of Winstanley, part academic book part novel.
-While the novel unfortunately has been left a little on the shelf the subject matter has seen a significant renaissance.
+The novel is mostly told through words and eyes of Winstanley, part academic book part story.
+While the book unfortunately has been left a little on the shelf, the subject matter has seen a significant renaissance.
 It is only recently that a systematic study of Winstanley has started to emerge.
-The recent publication of his collected works is one indication of the trend to restore Winstanley to his place as one of the most important figures of the English civil war.
+The recent publication of his collected works is one indication of the trend to restore Winstanley to his place as one of the most prominent figures of the English civil war.

 The contradiction between their concern for the poor and their position of representatives of the small property owners caused some tension.
-They had no opposition to private property and therefore they accepted that inequalities would always exist, they merely argued for the lot of the poor to be made more equitable.
+They had no opposition to private property, and therefore they accepted that inequalities would always exist, they merely argued for a lot of the poor to be made more equitable.

-After writing the book Caute says he was approached by a number of people offering to make the book into film But Caute said that “The recurrent problem in these adaptations during the 1960s and 70s was the erosion of two central themes of the novel by the partisan passions of the New Left.
+After writing the book, Caute says he was approached by some people offering to make the book into film, But Caute stated that “The recurrent problem in these adaptations during the 1960s and 70s was the erosion of two central themes of the novel by the partisan passions of the New Left.
 Winstanley's mystical religious fervour went out of the window – he was always found on his feet rather than his knees.
 Also defenestrated was the rising personal power this opinionated prophet exercised among his poor followers, and how his "moral parsonage" may have entered his soul.
 In the stage and screen adaptations he was to be found striding out of a socialist realist manual, a clear-headed tribune of the people, a steadfast hero unburdened by the shadow of Esau.
 The lessons of Orwell's Animal Farm did not surface”.

 Perhaps the most famous “use “of Caute’s book is the film Winstanley by Kevin Brownlow and Andrew Mollo.
-Caute is heavily critical of a number of short comings in the film.
+Caute is heavily critical of some shortcomings in the movie.

-Caute criticism were that Winstanley while being a “vivid commentary on the physical condition of 17th century rural England”, it was “reluctant to penetrate the intense religious motivations of the time.
+Caute criticism was that Winstanley while being a “vivid commentary on the physical condition of 17th century rural England”, it was “reluctant to penetrate the strong religious motivations of the time.
 Winstanley believed that to know the secrets of nature is to know the works of God within the creation.
 This extends to the characters.
-I make no great claims for my novel in this regard but it did attempt to convey individuals' sometimes perverse changes of mood and motivation.
-This is certainly retained in the person of the army commander, Lord General Fairfax, but Winstanley, the eponymous hero of the film, remains from start to finish a decent, upstanding, strangely well-spoken Left Book Club idealist.
-The rough edges of a Lancastrian, the religious torment, the mood swings between pride and humility, Winstanley's mounting confusions about God and Reason, have utterly gone”.
+I make no great claims for my novel in this regard, but it did attempt to convey individuals' sometimes perverse changes of mood and motivation.
+This is indeed retained in the person of the army commander, Lord General Fairfax, but Winstanley, the eponymous hero of the film, remains from start to finish a decent, upstanding, strangely well-spoken Left Book Club idealist.
+The rough edges of a Lancastrian, the spiritual torment, the mood swings between pride and humility, Winstanley's mounting confusions about God and Reason, have utterly gone”.

 The book also has its weaknesses.
-It should not be seen as a verbatim account of the role of the Diggers in the English revolution.
-Caute only touches upon a number of important events that could have been expanded without ruining the book.
+It should not be seen as a verbatim account of the role of the Diggers in the English Revolution.
+Caute only touches upon some significant events that could have been expanded without ruining the book.
 More could have been made of the Putney debates which are very briefly mentioned in the book.
-A detailed look at these debates would have given a far broader and objective assessment of Winstanley’s role in the debate over the franchise.
+A detailed look at these discussions would have given a far broader and objective assessment of Winstanley’s role in the debate over the franchise.

 Caute could have also developed more the religious and more importantly political divide between the Presbyterian and Independents.
-It should not be lost that the people that sought the Diggers eviction were largely Presbyterians; Lord Fairfax was after all heavily on the side of the Independents.
-But these are small points and should not detract from what is a fine example of the historical novel genre.
+It should not be lost that the people that sought the Diggers eviction were mostly Presbyterians; Lord Fairfax was after all heavily on the side of the Independents.
+But these are small points and should not detract from what is an excellent example of the historical novel genre.